isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-sugar-ants-look-like/index.md

-﻿
-- -
+﻿---
-- title: What Do Sugar Ants Look Like
+title: What Do Sugar Ants Look Like
-description: Below I've tackled this question
-- "what do sugar ants look like?"
+description: Below I've tackled this question - "what do sugar ants look like?"
 Sugar ants  banded sugar ants or Camponotus consobrinus  are one of the most popular types...
-slug: /what
+slug: /what-do-sugar-ants-look-like/
-- do
-- sugar
-- ants
-- look
-- like/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Ants